Challenge 21: Overview

 Many independent off-licences continue to apply Challenge 21; enforcement is less stringent in many of these establishments.
 Other off-licences such as the food halls of Selfridges and Harvey Nichols, Spirited Wines, and the long established shops around Soho are not currently members of the RASG.

 Some Tesco stores have experimented with a Challenge 30 policy (i.e. requesting the I.D. of anyone who could be 11 or fewer years over the legal drinking age) dismissing the criticism that it could have an adverse effect on sales.
 Likewise, some supermarkets in the United States, such as Publix and Winn-Dixie, operate a "Challenge 40" policy, requesting the I.D. of anyone who looks 18 years or less over the legal drinking age.
 However, selling alcohol to minors is treated much more severely in the US than in the UK.

 In recent years pubs and supermarkets have come under increasing pressure from the government to prevent the sale of alcohol to under 18s.
 Currently the law comes down much heavier on those selling the alcohol than those illegally buying it.
 The police regularly send young people who appear underage into pubs to try to purchase alcohol.
 Pubs, managers and staff members face fines for being caught.
 Repeat offenders face a risk of losing their licence.
 Pubs are responding by training their staff to ask people for proof of age if they can't immediately tell if a customer is old enough and as a way of encouraging vigilance are likely to fire staff members who get caught selling alcohol to underage people by the police.

 Scotland

-The Alcohol etc. The Scotland Act 2010 required all licensed premises in Scotland to have an age verification policy, which would require age to be verified if it appeared to the person selling alcohol that the customer was under 25.
+The Alcohol etc. (Scotland) Act 2010 introduced a requirement for all licensed premises in Scotland to have an age verification policy, which requires the customer's age to be verified if it appears to the person selling alcohol that the customer is under 25.